8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

 In this tutorial, we're going to build a public chat room!
 To accomplish that goal we'll need to learn how to use GraphQL subscriptions.
 By using subscriptions, we'll be able to listen for real-time updates via the 8base GraphQL API.

 The Public Chat Room Component we're building can be used in any Vue.js app.
-Additionally, regardless of the framework you're working with, most of the code and concepts can be re-purposed to any Javascript app!
+Regardless of the framework that you're working with, most of the code and concepts can be re-purposed to any Javascript app!
 So, let's get going.

 ### Technologies